OpenNewsLabs/c-span_opened_captions_server/README.md

 8- add the ngrok url to the google app script, at line 17 `var openedCaptionsIntermediateEndPointEndServer = 'http://c8b8351d.ngrok.io';`
 9- add script global variable for offset as key with a value of `0` to begin with.  under **file** -> **projec properties** -> **script properties**. (repeat this step if you need to reset the script).

 10- Then to get things going setup a 1 minute triggered event in google app script  for `myFunction` under **Resources** -> **All your treiggers**.
+More info on running a google app script every minute can be found in their [documentation](https://deveopers.google.com/apps-script/guides/triggers/installable#time-driven_triggers)

 11- Watch the text being updated in the google doc every minute.

 ## Contributors